Accio/AMIDD/docs/README.md

     * Recommended read for all, [Introduction to PK/PD modelling](./assets/08/2008-Mortensen-IntroductionToPKPDModelling.pdf), by Mortensen *et al*, DTU Informatics, 2008.
     * Recommended read for mathematicians about [Numerical Transforms](./assets/08/Bracewell-1990-NumericalTransforms.pdf), by Ronald N. Bracewell, Nature **248** (4956), 697-704, 1990.
 9. Clinical trial and population modelling (15.11.)
-10. Guest speakers: Dr. Nicolas Frey and Dr. Lucy Hutchinson (titles to be announced) (22.11.)
+10. Guest speakers: Dr. Lucy Hutchinson and Dr. Nicolas Frey (22.11.)
+    * Talk by Dr. Lucy Hutchinson (12:15-13:00): *Mathematical modeling in academia and industry*
+    * Talk by Dr. Nicolas Frey (13:15-14:00): *Introduction to Clinical Pharmacometrics*, or *About the Role of Mathematical Modeling and Simulation in Clinical Drug Development*
 11. *Dies academicus - no lecture* (29.11.)
 12. Guest speakers: Dr. Kaspar Rufibach and Dr. Benjamin Ribba (titles to be announced) (6.12.)
 13. Student presentation (I) (13.12.)